Arjuuuu07/RLE-Classifier/README.md

   benchmark — where GPU parallelism advantages disappear — hasn't been run yet either, even though it's the setting most likely to convert RLE's FLOP advantage into an actual wall-clock win.
-- **Not a rigorously tuned model.** Architecture and hyperparameters (including `MAX_RUNS` and `THRESH_K`, see above) were fixed for a fair head-to-head comparison, not optimized for best possible RLE performance.
 - **Grayscale/B&W only** — the encoding assumes a single intensity channel and hasn't been extended to color.
 - **Tested at small-to-medium scale only** (956–60,000 images); behavior at